patrickryan01/patrickryan01/README.md

 ## 💭 Skills Assessment (Submitted Under Duress)

-- **Kubernetes**: I can debug a CrashLoopBackOff blindfolded, half-asleep, in boxers, with one hand holding a White Monster.
+- **Kubernetes**: I can debug a CrashLoopBackOff blindfolded, half-asleep, in boxers, with one hand holding my white monster.
 I have done all of these simultaneously.
 The pod came back up.
 I did not.
 - **Rancher**: Managing multi-cluster deployments like a feral cat herder at a laser pointer convention.
 Chaotic.
 Effective.
 Nobody should watch.
 - **Helm**: I write charts in my sleep.
 I've dreamt in Go templates.
-I woke up once and had typed `{{ .Values.help.me }}` into a Slack DM.
+I woke up once and had typed `{{ .Values.help.me }}` into a Discord DM.
 To my boss.
 - **YAML**: Stockholm syndrome doesn't cover it.
 I have *feelings* for YAML.
 I find indentation errors soothing.
 Two-space indentation is correct and I will die on this hill.
 Alone.
 With my White Monster.
 - **Debugging**: Professional panic-Googler.
 Stack Overflow Hall of Fame inductee (pending).
 GitHub Issues archaeologist.
 I have found answers in closed issues from 2014 that were marked "wontfix."
 I fixed them anyway.
 - **Documentation**: Write incredibly detailed, beautifully formatted documentation that future-me will absolutely, categorically, without question, ignore at 3 AM while panicking.